crystalcommerce/cc-cli/README.md

   When `--cols` is not used, the default `--cols` values will then be selected.

   This is also capable of displaying values from arrays within the JSON object from the API response.
-For example let's first print `$ cc-cli catalog product_types` 'key-chains':
+For example let's first print `$ cc-cli catalog product_types` available columns:

-    $ cc-cli catalog product_types --keychains
+    $ cc-cli catalog product_types --available-cols
     GET https://api.crystalcommerce.com/v1/catalog/product_types?page=1
     response time: 1.654095542

-    available key-chains
+    available columns
     ====================
     id
     name